d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 Let's look at it a bit more closely.
 The `forward` method invokes a network simply by evaluating the hidden layer `self.hidden(x)` and subsequently by evaluating the output layer `self.output( ... )`.
 This is what we expect in the forward pass of this block.

 In order for the block to know what it needs to evaluate, we first need to define the layers.
 This is what the `__init__` method does.
 It first initializes all of the Block-related parameters and then constructs the requisite layers.
-This attached the coresponding layers and the required parameters to the class.
+This attached the corresponding layers and the required parameters to the class.
 Note that there is no need to define a backpropagation method in the class.
 The system automatically generates the `backward` method needed for back propagation by automatically finding the gradient.
 The same applies to the `initialize` method, which is generated automatically.
 Let's try this out:

 ```{.python .input  n=2}
 net = MLP()